j-trueman/WellBee/README.md

 ## How can YOU use WellBee?

 Want to download and use WellBee for yourself?
-Just download the image (once its there) from the [releases](https://github.com/j-trueman/WellBee/releases) tab and flash it to your RPi device using [Raspberry Pi Imager](https://www.raspberrypi.com/software/);
+Just download the image from the [releases](https://github.com/j-trueman/WellBee/releases) tab and flash it to your RPi device using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) You can then use it as a mobile device by connecting a touchscreen to it, or you can just use it with a regular monitor.
+You'll also need to download the [WellBee Companion App]() (currently only available for Android).

 [^1]: Step and calorie tracking are rough estimates.
 Steps being based on the average page length of a human (around 0.75 meters).
 [^2]: The gaining of points currently serves no purpose.